Glaring

 A glare is a facial expression showing disapproval, fierceness and/or hostility.
-Glaring, in some cultures is considered offensive.
+In some cultures, glaring is considered offensive.
 A glare may be induced by anger or frustration.

 Visually, a glaring person tends to have their eyes fixed and heavily focused on a subject.
-This can sometimes be considered synonymous to staring but, in most of the cases, staring is caused due to curiosity and lasts only for a short duration, whereas glaring is caused due to contempt and lasts for a relatively longer duration.
+This can sometimes be considered synonymous to staring but, in most cases, staring is caused due to curiosity and lasts only for a short duration, whereas glaring is caused due to contempt and lasts for a relatively longer duration.

+Uses and examples

 Many people glare at a subject to express disapproval of the physical nature of the subject or ideas that may be expressed by the subject.